Scarlett Johansson Open To Running For Political Office

 In the same interview, the actress also defended the film’s three-hour running time, and didn’t have much to say about the prospect of a standalone film about her Black Widow character, which has not happened or been announced as of yet, although such a film is rumored as part of the next stage of the MCU.

-A former child actress, the 34-year-old Johansson has twice been nominated for Oscars, for Lost in Translation and for Girl with a Pearl Earring, although she has not ever won an Oscar.
+A former child actress, the 34-year-old Johansson has twice been nominated for Oscars, for Lost in Translation and for Girl with a Pearl Earring, although she has never won an Oscar.

 Scarlett Johansson on Running for Office: ‘Maybe at Some Point’ https://t.co/GdhimTEnxX